 You will also find a Family History Link page where we have again tried to provide you with links to information on researching your family tree.
 Here you will find links which will enable you to search on-line for your ancestors free of charge.

 Some of you may live within travelling distance of the Library.
-If so, it is well worth becoming a member with the yearly subscription being just £25.
-Those further away can do their research for a daily fee of just £3; however if you wish to research the rare and therefore more valuable archival books and manuscripts, the cost to non-members is £5 per day.
+If so, it is well worth becoming a member with the yearly subscription being just £30.
+Those further away can do their research for a daily fee of just £3; however if you wish to research the rare and therefore more valuable archival books and manuscripts, there is a suggested donation of £5 per day for non-members.
 The archival searches can only be done by appointment in order that a member of the library staff can be present.
 To make an appointment please telephone the library on +44 ( 0) 1736 364474.

 If you are able to visit the Library there are lots of documents and books which you can use for researching the lifestyle of your ancestors, around 2,750 of the books being printed before 1801.
 There is also great research potential in the extensive runs of eighteenth- and nineteenth-century periodicals, among which are over a century of Cornish newspapers.
 There are seventeenth- and eighteenth-century Parliamentary Reports, nineteenth-century Blue Books and Historic Manuscript Commission Reports.